 Men work in the forest to clear ground for new gardens, hunt, fashion tools and hunting devices, and repair the house.
 Men also gather with other men and discuss current events and concerns while drinking a locally made, crude form of beer.

-Superstition, shamanism, and witchcraft form the religious thoughts of the Achuar people.
+Folk beliefs, shamanism, and witchcraft form the religious thoughts of the Achuar people.
 They believe in a form of karma, they feel some type of a spiritual connection and sense of duty to the game animals and nature, and they practice enhanced dreams and 'soul journeys' by imbibing hallucinogenic drinks.
 They rely upon an omen system in order to prepare to hunt game by seeking to have the dreams and/or hallucinations that will foretell their future success.

 Self-control is a highly valued character trait in Achuar beliefs.
 Men exercise discipline and will-power in their homes.
 Examples of self-control would be avoiding gluttony, abstaining from sleep, and respectfully conserving household materials.
 Another form of self-control is managing their expressions and attitudes, especially in front of visitors.
 Avoiding eye contact and covering the mouth when speaking are considered crucial for displaying self-control.